-The NHS Covid-19 contact-tracing app is set to launch across England and Wales tomorrow 24 September.
+In line with the latest University Covid-19 guidance, we are continuing to make use of contact-tracing in our libraries.
+The NHS Covid-19 contact-tracing app will be familiar to most.
 It uses Bluetooth technology to track time and distance between smartphone devices.
 It offers QR code check-in capability, allows users to book a free test and has an isolation countdown timer to remind people to quarantine.

 For more help on downloading and using the app, see the NHS guides:

 Within Augustine House you will see the NHS contact-tracing QR codes throughout the building.
-We will have different QR code to scan on each floor of the Library.
+We have a different QR code to scan on each floor of the Library.
 You only need to scan a code on the floor where you will be mostly based during your visit.
-If you are using a study desk or computer via the Click and Study service this means using the QR code on the floor you’re studying on.
-If you’re visiting Augustine House to get help from one of the support desks or borrow items via Click and Collect, just scan a QR code on the ground floor.
+If you are using a bookable group study room, you will need to scan the unique code within the study room itself.
+If you’re visiting Augustine House to get help from one of the support desks or to borrow and return items, just scan a QR code on the ground floor.

 All catering venues require their own QR code, so you will need to use a QR code sited within the Atrium café when you are there.